rahmerh/moma/README.md

 ## Game Context

-Set a temporary game context:
+You can set a temporary game context:
 ```sh
 moma context <game>
 ```

 This lets you skip the <game> argument in later commands (e.g., moma launch).
-The context is stored in /tmp/moma_state and resets on reboot or manual change.
+Stored in `/tmp/moma_state`, resets on reboot or when changed manually.

 ## Roadmap